-We've rounded up some of our favorite water playgrounds around the state, organized by region.
-Remember, these are not water parks, so you won't find a ton of bells and whistles—though some do offer interactive features like dumping buckets or whimsical designs like water spouts in the shape of cattails (Van Saun Park!); animal fixtures (Bridgeton); or basketball sprayers (Manalapan).
+These splash pads are not water parks, so you won't find a ton of bells and whistles—though some do offer interactive features like dumping buckets or whimsical designs like water spouts in the shape of flowers (Dorbrook); a pirate ship (Veterans Memorial Park); or basketball sprayers (Manalapan).
 But the best part?
 Most of these splash zones are completely FREE.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 The waterfront Newport Green playground and sprinkler park includes a little beach.
 Photo courtesy of Newport Green